 If most of Jesus Christ’s inner circle of twelve disciples really were martyred because they remained faithful to their religious convictions, it would be strong evidence that they steadfastly believed that Jesus was who He claimed to be and that He was resurrected from the death He suffered on a cross.

 People may be willing to die for their beliefs if they are confident that those beliefs are valid, but it would be incongruous for people with sound mental health to die for beliefs that they know are not valid.
 All the men who had comprised Jesus Christ’s inner circle of 12 Disciples, with the exception of Judas Iscariot, who died before Jesus was resurrected, certainly knew whether or not Jesus had demonstrated the attributes of God incarnated and whether or not He had been resurrected from death.
-(Scripture passages which indicate that these eleven Disciples saw Jesus alive after He was resurrected are found in scripture passages in all four of the Gospel books, including Matthew 28:16-17; Mark 16:14; Luke 24:36-37; and John 20:19-20, 26.)
+(Scripture passages which indicate that these eleven Disciples saw Jesus alive after He was resurrected are found in all four of the Gospel books, including Matthew 28:16-17; Mark 16:14; Luke 24:36-37; and John 20:19-20, 26.)

 Insofar as this article is concerned, the focal question is whether there is ample evidence that most of Jesus Christ’s inner circle of Disciples died as martyrs.
-For our purposes, the specific causes of their deaths is not particularly important, although there should be general agreement, rather than conflicting information.
+For our purposes, the specific causes of their deaths are not particularly important, although there should be general agreement, rather than conflicting information.
 In any case, much of the information regarding how most of these men died is based upon oral tradition.

 We will begin with the two Disciples about whom there is virtually unanimous agreement that they were not martyred: Judas Iscariot and John, the brother of James.